1 lb (450g) Chinese Broccoli (Gai Lan)

 The last time the broccoli will see direct heat, is at the end of preparing this dish.
 Where you will mix it together with the chicken and sauce allowing it to simmer before serving.
 For the cabbage you want to place it in the boiling water, 2 minutes before the Chinese Broccoli this gives it the perfect time to tenderize while not overcooking the broccoli.

 I don’t know why I used to be intimidated by chinese cooking, I guess it was because it was not something I was ever accustomed to making.
 I’ve have learned that true chinese cooking is pretty simple, and entails cooking a lot of healthy whole foods then simply adding the right sauces and techniques to produce one of a kind dishes.
 Rarely do chinese dishes take hours to prepare, unless your doing a barbecued duck or something.

-To make the Chicken Chinese Broccoli and Cabbage Stir fry:
+Chicken Chinese Broccoli and Cabbage Stir fry

 - Start by washing the Chinese Broccoli thoroughly and set aside.